galfano25/377-final/README.md

 <br> create a chart that shows the top artists
 <br> expand app to be able to accept more than one spotify account to make one blend for several users
 <br> use more than top artists data to create more curated blends
+<br> expand annyang use to all app pages and integrate to interact with the spotify api more